 Various types of heart disease and cardiovascular problems qualify for disability through the Social Security Administration (SSA), if they cause severe limitations in what the patient can do.
-Generally, the SSA will look at whether you've had poor exercise tolerance tests showing that you can't do much physical exertion without fatigue or angina, imaging results or other test results showing abnormalities of the heart muscle or the vessels leading to heart, or whether you've been hospitalized several times in the past year.
+Generally, Social Security will look at the following factors:

-Here are the most common heart conditions for which people apply for Social Security disability benefits (SSD/SSDI) or Supplemental Security Income (SSI, the needs-based program).
+Here are the most common heart conditions for which people apply for Social Security disability benefits (SSDI) or Supplemental Security Income (SSI, the needs-based program).

 Coronary artery disease is diagnosed by electrocardiogram (ECG or EKG), exercise stress tests, and cardiac catheterization (generally referred to as a cath, which will reveal the level of blockage in a main artery).

-If you have coronary heart disease, you'll need to show the SSA that you suffer from angina and that you've had abnormal exercise stress tests or imaging results or that you've had several angioplasty or bypass surgeries.
+If you have coronary heart disease, you'll need to show Social Security that you suffer from angina and that you've had abnormal exercise stress tests or imaging results or that you've had several angioplasty or bypass surgeries.
 For the details, see our article on disability benefits for coronary artery disease.

 CHF is often diagnosed during a physical examination, at which time a doctor can listen to your chest with a stethoscope for the crackling sounds of fluid in the lungs, heart murmur, or the presence of a very quick heartbeat.
 A doctor may tap on the chest to find out if fluid has built up.

 A chest x-ray can reveal an enlarged heart or the presence of fluid around the lungs.
 Electrocardiography (ECG or EKG) is used to check for an irregular heartbeat (arrhythmia), stress on the heart, or past heart attack.
 Echocardiography is used to determine valve function, heart wall motion, and overall size of the heart.